Diagnostic Radiology Residency

 About the Department of Diagnostic Radiology

-Our department comprises more than 40 radiologists, including specialists in neuro, interventional, thoracic, musculoskeletal, abdominal, and breast radiology.
+Our department is home to more than 40 radiologists, including specialists in neuroradiology, interventional, thoracic, musculoskeletal, abdominal, neurointerventional and breast radiology.
 Two physicists are also part of our team, ensuring that residents work side by side with experienced professionals across various specialties.
 All radiologists are clinically oriented, enhancing the collaborative training environment.
 We are a tight-knit department dedicated to the growth of our radiology residents.

 What To Expect During Residency

 Our residency program features a hands-on learning environment.
-With only one fellow each in interventional radiology and breast imaging, residents take the lead in staffing a service or in assisting with procedures, gaining valuable experience.
+With only one fellow each in interventional radiology and breast imaging, residents take the lead in their given diagnostic service and in performing procedures, gaining valuable experience.

 Resident Opportunities